 I love it because 95% of it is “learning by playing” - and because everyone can keep what they’re doing as simple as they want - or make as complex as they want based on their own level and how much time they want to spend in the class (er ...
 I mean camp!)

 Q: MY INTERNET ISN’T GREAT.
 HOW MUCH SUMMER CAMP IS VIDEO AND HOW MUCH IS LIVE STREAMING?
 Is the chat session a video chat or an email chat?

 - That’s an excellent question about the video and how the course works with less robust internet connections.
 Let me know if this answers that question:

 - The “static” part of the program - the part that’s already there when you get into the classroom - is embedded videos (plus PDF handouts, text and downloadable audio).
 The video content includes both “warmup” or “prep” videos PLUS last-year’s live-stream jams chunked into segments that are based on content.

-- What that means is that I took last year’s jams, and edited them ‘bite-sized’ chunks.
+- What that means is that I took the original jams I created live, and then edited them ‘bite-sized’ chunks.
 I also created extra videos last year when people had specific questions.
 All of that is available as soon as I open each module.
 Most of those are 5-10 minutes long.
 The longest seems to be about 15 minutes.